-There is a lot of difference between goods and services, and it can be seen through the difference between their various significant features.
-Goods refer to tangible items that can be touched and demonstrated; they are fascinating and can be traded or exchanged.
-Thus, goods are material, can be taken away, and can be stored, for example, food, books, furniture, household appliances, industrial objects, etc.
+There is a marked difference between goods and services, evident through their distinct features.
+Goods refer to tangible items that can be touched, demonstrated, traded, or exchanged.
+They are material in nature and can be stored.
+Examples include food, books, furniture, household appliances, and industrial objects.

-Conversely, services refer to intangible experiences such as hotel and hospitality, legal and medical advice, banking and insurance, health and fitness, transport and communication, etc. It is important to note here that these services cannot be stored anywhere, and additional personnel is required to offer such services.
-These services render the feeling of happiness, relaxation, fulfillment, aid, etc.
+On the other hand, services pertaining to intangible experiences such as hotel and hospitality services, legal and medical advice, banking and insurance services, health and fitness regimes, transport facilities, and communication services.
+These services cannot be stored and necessitate additional personnel for their delivery.
+They evoke feelings of happiness, relaxation, fulfilment, and assistance.

 Point of Difference | Goods/Products | Services |